Full class list and documentation

 Generating diffuse models requires the analytic_diffuse and astropy_healpix modules.

-pyuvsim.simsetup.initialize_catalog_from_params(obs_params, input_uv=None, filetype=None, return_catname=None)[source]
+pyuvsim.simsetup.initialize_catalog_from_params(obs_params, input_uv=None, filetype=None, return_catname=False)[source]

 Make catalog from parameter file specifications.